JohnTerragnoli/ECE281_CE5/README.md

 #Task 3:

 The purpose of this task was to add the instruction "ori" to the MIPS design.
-The ori command means to take a value in from memory and "or" this value with an immediate number.
+The ori command means to take a value from a register and "or" this value with an immediate number.

 In order to implement this design, some changes were made to the MIPS Processor.